 UNESA Energy Audit Expert Discusses Fuel Subsidy Management in Pipamas Energy Talk

-Unesa.ac.id, SURABAYA—Indonesia's fuel production does not meet domestic needs, forcing the government to import, which on the other hand, can harm national interests.
-Therefore, Indonesia is struggling to increase domestic production to reduce dependence on imports and increase export revenues.
+Unesa.ac.id, SURABAYA - Indonesia's fuel production is not sufficient for domestic needs, so the government is forced to import which on the other hand the consequences can be detrimental to national interests.
+Therefore, Indonesia struggles to increase domestic production to reduce import dependence and increase export earnings.

-This was conveyed by energy audit expert and lecturer at the Faculty of Engineering (FT) Universitas Negeri Surabaya (UNESA), Dr. Mohammad Affendy, S.T.
-M.T., in the Pipamas Energy Talk organized by PT Pipamas in collaboration with UNESA at the 9th Floor Auditorium, Faculty of Medicine (FK), Lidah Wetan Campus, on Monday, March 13, 2023.
+This was conveyed by an energy audit expert and lecturer at the Faculty of Engineering (FT) of Surabaya State University (UNESA), Dr. Mohammad Affendy, S.T.
+M.T., in the Pipamas Energy Talk organized by PT Pipamas and UNESA at the 9th Floor Auditorium, Faculty of Medicine (FK), Lidah Wetan Campus, on Monday, March 13, 2023.

-In the event, there were also other speakers, namely Prof. Dr. Rudi Purwono, an economist from Universitas Airlangga, and Deden Mochammad Idhani, Area Manager Communication, Relation, & CSR of PT.
-Pertamina Patra Niaga.
+In the event, there were also other speakers, Prof. Dr. Rudi Purwono as Economist of Airlangga University and Deden Mochammad Idhani as Area Manager of Communication, Relation, & CSR of PT Pertamina Patra Niaga.
 They were moderated by Putri Ayuningtyas, a broadcast journalist.

-The FT UNESA lecturer added that Indonesia's oil production is around 800 thousand barrels per day, while domestic needs reach more than 1.5 million barrels per day.
-He hopes that this event can increase students' and the academic community's understanding of the fuel condition and the policies surrounding it.
+The FT UNESA lecturer added that Indonesia's oil production is around 800 thousand barrels per day.
+While domestic needs reach more than 1.5 million barrels per day.
+He hopes that this activity can increase understanding to students and the academic community about the condition of fuel and the policies that surround it.

-"In addition, Pertamina's programs related to distribution or how to use subsidized fuel according to vehicle criteria were also discussed.
-Other topics included renewable energy issues, potential fuel crises, steps to ensure fuel subsidies are on target, and measures to curb excessive fuel consumption," he said.
+“In addition, how Pertamina's programs related to distribution or how to use subsidized fuel in accordance with vehicle criteria.
+In addition, it also discusses renewable energy issues, the potential for a fuel crisis, steps to make fuel subsidies right on target, including steps to reduce excessive fuel consumption,” he said.

-Meanwhile, Deden Mochammad Idhani stated that the nature of subsidized fuel lies in the limited quantity of subsidized products, where the consumers are specific targets that need to be recorded.
-Based on data, users of subsidized diesel fuel JBT-PERPRES 191/2014 include land transportation, fisheries businesses, public/government services, water transportation, agricultural businesses, and micro/small businesses (UMKM).
+Meanwhile, Deden Mochammad Idhani said that the nature of subsidized fuel is in a limited number of subsidized products where the consumer users are only certain targets that need to be recorded.
+Based on data on JBT-PERPRES 191/2014 diesel oil user consumers, including land transportation, fisheries business, public / government services, water transportation, agricultural businesses, to micro / SME businesses.

-"Those who misuse subsidized fuel can face criminal sanctions according to applicable regulations," he said.
+“Parties who use where the deviation / misappropriation of subsidized fuel can be subject to criminal sanctions in accordance with applicable regulations,” he said.

-To address this disparity, the government requires consumers of subsidized fuel (solar JBT and pertalite JBKP) to register their vehicles to separate eligible and ineligible consumers.
-Pertamina then conducts data verification and matching, including determining consumers to help those entitled to subsidized products receive better service.
+So to overcome this imbalance, what the government does is require consumers who use subsidized fuel (JBT diesel and JBKP pertalite) to register their vehicles to separate eligible and ineligible user consumers.
+Pertamina then checks and matches data including determining consumers to help those entitled to subsidized products to be better served.

-The benefits of this program include: 1) from the regional government sector, it can help increase regional revenue linked to the increase in PBBKB from the sale of fuel and assist in monitoring the distribution of subsidized fuel to the community according to Perpres 191/2014.
-2) from the community sector, consumers receive subsidized fuel with valid data assurance, shorter queue times, and education on the rules for distributing subsidized fuel.
+The benefits of implementing this program include 1) from the local government sector, it is able to help increase local revenue associated with an increase in PBBKB from the rate of fuel sales and assist in the process of monitoring the distribution of subsidized fuel to the public in accordance with Presidential Regulation 191/2014.
+2) from the community sector, consumers receive subsidized fuel with valid data certainty, queue time becomes shorter, and the community is educated regarding the provisions of subsidized fuel distribution.

-Then, 3) from the gas station sector, it can help provide fuel services to the community without worrying about the eligibility of subsidy recipients.
+Then, 3) from the gas station sector, being able to help fuel services to the community without worrying about whether or not they are entitled to receive subsidies.

-Regarding the fuel crisis, Prof. Dr. Rudi Purwono stated that Indonesians' fuel consumption is very high compared to the industry's production capacity.
-This can be seen in the quality of domestic fuel production, which, based on APBN data, continues to decline yearly.
+As for responding to the fuel crisis, Prof. Dr. Rudi Purwono said that Indonesian people's consumption of fuel is very high compared to the industry's ability to produce.
+This can be seen in the quality of domestic fuel production, which based on APBN data, continues to decline every year.

 Editor: @zam Alasiah*